abhaytiwaricode/Backend-Web-Development-Practice-Code/Major-Project/README.md

 - **Create Review Route:** POST /listings/:id/reviews/
 - **Delete Review Route:** DELETE /listings/:id/reviews/:reviewId

+### Signup Route (`/signup`)

+- Renders a signup form (`signup.ejs`) for users to register.
+- Processes the form submission, creates a new user in the database using `User.register` method from `passport-local-mongoose`, and redirects to the listings page (`/listings`) upon successful registration.
+- If there's an error during registration, it flashes an error message and redirects back to the signup page.

+### Login Route (`/login`)

+- Renders a login form (`login.ejs`) for users to log in.
+- Processes the form submission, authenticates the user using `passport.authenticate` middleware with a local strategy, and redirects to the listings page upon successful login.
+- If authentication fails, it flashes an error message and redirects back to the login page.

 ## Middlewares

 - **validateListing:** Middleware to validate listing data using Joi schema
 - **validateReview:** Middleware to validate review data using Joi schema
 - **wrapAsync:** Utility function to handle asynchronous functions in routes
+- **session:** Middleware for session management
+- **flash:** Middleware for flash messages
+- **passport:** Middleware for user authentication

 ## Error Handling

 - Custom `ExpressError` class is used for error handling
 - Flash messages are used for notifying users about success and error messages
+- 404 error code for page not found
+- 500 error code for other server errors

 ## Dependencies